python-cmd2/cmd2/docs/hooks.rst

 finalization hook will be ``True``.
 Any command finalization hook can change the value of the ``stop`` parameter before returning it, and the modified value will be passed to the next command finalization hook.
-The value returned by the final command finalization hook will determin whether the application terminates or not.
+The value returned by the final command finalization hook will determine whether the application terminates or not.

 This approach to command finalization hooks can be powerful, but it can also